 COLOBUS MONKEYS

-The Colobus genus includes at least seven species and seventeen subspecies.
+The Colobus genus includes at least six species and seventeen subspecies.
 The Piliocolobus genus included seventeen species and two subspecies.
 The Procolobus genus includes one species.

 BLACK AND WHITE COLOBUS